 Infusion of one’s own (“autologous”) stem cells is often used in certain cancer patients to successfully regenerate bone marrow blood and immune cells after chemotherapy has been administered.

 Many newer applications of stem cell therapies are emerging for the treatment of a number of conditions.
 At Integrative Rheumatology of Westchester, we offer stem cell therapy for the treatment of arthritis and related musculoskeletal conditions, autoimmune diseases such as rheumatoid arthritis and multiple sclerosis.
-We are enrolled in an FDA-approved clinical research program , affiliated with the Ageless Institute of Southern Florida using standard protocols registered with CDC.gov.
+We are enrolled in an IRB and FDA-approved clinical research program, affiliated with the Cell Surgical Network using standard protocols registered with CDC.gov.

-Our process involves obtaining stem cells from either adipose tissue or a bone marrow aspirate in order to deliver the cells throughout the body (systemically) or locally to affected tissue.
+Our process involves harvesting cells from the “stromal vascular fraction” of adipose tissue in order to deliver the cells throughout the body (systemically) or locally to affected tissue.
+The stromal vascular fraction contains numerous cell types, including mesenchymal stem cells, immunomodulatory, and tissue progenitor cells.
 This gives the patient the opportunity to use their own cells, now optimally directed, to heal a damaged body part or organ system.
 Many patients who are facing the possibility of surgery, including joint replacements may be candidates for Stem Cell joint therapy as a surgical alternative.